-The information included in the Annual Report, excluding the Financial Statements and auditor's report, was provided to the external auditors after the auditor's report date.
-The external auditors have provided a written confirmation to the AC that they have completed the work in accordance with SSA 720 (Revised) The Auditor's Responsibilities Relating to Other Information and they have noted no exception.
+The information included in the Annual Report, excluding the Financial Statements and Independent Auditors' Report, was provided to the external auditors after the Independent Auditors' Report date.
+The external auditors have provided a written confirmation to the AC that they have completed the work in accordance with SSA 720 (Revised), The Auditor's Responsibilities Relating to Other Information, and they have noted no exception.
+A copy of the charter of the AC is available on the corporate governance page on the Company's website at www. singtel.com/about-us/company/corporate-governance.